rodrigorc/papercraft/README.md

   You can check the final size of the model in the information box below.
 * Textured: you can disable the texture images so that in the 2D output you get only the outline of the pieces.
 Useful if you intend to paint it by hand.
 * Texture filter: whether you want to apply a bilinear filter to the texture image.
 You can unset if you prefer a pixelated minecraft-ly look, particularly with very low-resolution textures.
-* Tab style: how are the tabs (those paper flaps here the glue goes) generated:
+* Flap style: how are the flaps (those paper flaps here the glue goes) generated:
     * Textured: they get the texture of the neighboring face, so that small imperfections when gluing them together are not so noticeable.
     * Half-textured: as textured but fading to white at the far edge.
 It makes them more easy to see, particularly if there are many small faces.
-    * White: tabs are colorless.
+    * White: flaps are colorless.
-    * None: no tabs.
+    * None: no flaps.
 How will you glue the pieces together?
-* Tab width: the maximum with of the tab, in millimeters.
+* Flap width: the maximum with of the flap, in millimeters.
 The may be smaller if the neighbor face is smaller.
-* Tab angle: the angle of the sides of the tab, in degrees.
+* Flap angle: the angle of the sides of the flap, in degrees.
 90 will make them rectangles.
 45 is a more useful value.
   Real angles may be smaller depending on the shape of the neighbor face.
 * Fold style: how the fold lines that instruct you where to fold are drawn:
     * Full line: a full line is drawn.
 The line will be solid when it is a _mountain_, dashed when it is a _valley_.